How it works

 Smell to transform our everyday

 Our research, experimentation and product testing has shown that our scent delivery systems can improve and enhance the most everyday of tasks.
-From the integration into driverless cars to cloud-storage systems responsive to individual users, our designs are malleable across a range of markets and product contexts.
+From the integration into driverless cars to cloud-based systems responsive to individual users, our designs are malleable across a range of markets and product contexts.

 OW’s solutions supported by deep science